ssiloti/bep-persistent-credit/one-hop-rep.rst

 When piece data is transfered based on a peer's standing with an intermediary the recipient generates one or more receipts attesting to the transfer having taken place.
 It is represented as a bencoded dictionary with the following keys:

-session
+seq
-    A monotonically increasing integer which uniquely identifies the session.
-The client SHOULD increment the counter each time a new session is started.
-Clients MUST NOT reuse session identifiers after a session's state has been discarded.
+    A monotonically increasing integer which uniquely identifies the receipt.
+The client SHOULD generate this value using a global counter which is incremented each time a new receipt is generated.

 sender
     The reputation id of the peer who sent the piece data.